Skip to main content

 Graviet highlighted the importance of these conversations, especially for traditional college-age students.

-Graviet, who also received the Jeanette Spier Beavers Endowed Memorial Scholarship, said she prioritizes emotional and physical healing in the spaces she works in.
-She has not seen many nurse therapists and, as a result, she hopes to be a medical therapist in the future.
+Graviet, who also received the Jeanette Spier Beavers Endowed Memorial Scholarship, said she prioritizes blending emotional and physical healing in the spaces she works in.
+She emphasizes a holistic approach to health and loves to integrate somatic approaches, which incorporate both mind and body, into her therapy.

 She finds a purpose in community.
-Graviet loves to laugh and do things with friends and family, from playing the game Covering Your Assets to hiking Grindelwald-First in Switzerland.
+Graviet loves to laugh and do things with friends and family, from playing the card game Covering Your Assets to hiking Grindelwald-First in Switzerland.
+She also enjoys cooking, reading and jogging – and has completed three half marathons over the years in Philadelphia, Baltimore and Washington, D.C.

 Graviet is passionate about social justice and improving systemic issues, topics she finds inherent in public health.

-“If you’re working with a couple, gender dynamics and how society views different gender roles plays heavily into dynamics in the room, as well as things like LGBTQ+ rights,” Graviet said.
+“For example, if I'm working with a couple, gender dynamics and how society views different gender roles plays heavily into dynamics in the room, as well as potential conversations around identity and LGBTQ+ rights,” Graviet said.

 Her interest in social justice also powers Graviet’s love of plays; she was a theater minor as an undergraduate.
 “It’s very accessible,” Graviet said.
 “It’s a beautiful way to connect with yourself and the community and to advocate for social justice.”